-This statement has been published in accordance with the Modern Slavery Act 2015.
+This statement has been published in accordance with the requirements of the Modern Slavery Act 2015.

 Advantage Finance Ltd (AFL) supports the objectives of the Modern Slavery Act (the 'Act') in raising awareness of modern slavery and human trafficking.
 As required, this statement sets out the steps taken by AFL to prevent the possibility of modern slavery and human trafficking occurring within its direct operations or supply chains.
-All information and data provided below is based on a review of business operations as of March 2019 unless otherwise stated.
+All information and data provided below is based on a review of business operations reflective of the financial period February 2019 - January 2020.

 Advantage Finance Ltd (AFL) provide motor finance facilities for customers throughout the UK and are authorised by the Financial Conduct Authority (FCA), who are the financial regulator for consumer credit in the UK.

-AFL is a subsidiary S&U Plc, a FTSE listed firm established in 1938.
-The group operations are conducted wholly within the UK.
-AFL currently operate with a staff force of 160 employees, operating predominantly from its base in Grimsby, N E Lincolnshire, with a small number of employees undertaking field based operations.
-The headquarters of S&U Plc is based in Solihull, West Midlands.
+AFL are a subsidiary of S&U Plc, a FTSE listed firm established in 1938.
+All group operations are conducted wholly within the UK.
+AFL predominantly operates from a Head Office site in Grimsby, N E Lincolnshire.
+AFL currently have a staff force of 170 employees who are, in the main, based at the Grimsby site, with a small number of employees undertaking field-based operations.
+The headquarters of S&U Plc are based in Solihull, West Midlands.

 AFL do not generally use third parties for the procurement of employment services, and all direct employees are thoroughly vetted prior to their respective employment.
-Having therefore assessed our employment arrangements and HR Policies, we have determined that any risk of modern slavery related offences being committed is low.
+Having therefore assessed our employment arrangements and HR Policies, AFL have determined that any risk of a modern slavery related offence being committed is low.